hypermine-bc/labs/content/posts/digital-identity-webnair-citi.md

 ### Keit's

 Keit talked about the ownership of identity being given to the end-user rather than any authority.
-She said, authorities can help to protect the identity data by keeping it safe but can not use it somewhere else without the _consent of the owner of identity_.This thought process was completely different than what we saw in case of Addhar system which is owned by Indian govrenment.
+She said, authorities can help to protect the identity data by keeping it safe but can not use it somewhere else without the _consent of the owner of identity_.
+This thought process was completely different than what we saw in case of Addhar system which is solely owned by the Indian government.
 She also mentioned two reasons for this thought process, one is, it will be too expensive to hold and control so much of data in one place and the other, it will be too risky to hold that since that data centre can become a honey pot of hackers.

-Keit further mentioned that how blockchain-based identity system is being used in Estonia for around more than 8 years now which is being used for various purposes from tax declaration to even logging an FIR.
+Keit further added that how blockchain-based identity system is being used in Estonia for around more than 8 years now which is being used for various purposes from tax declaration to even logging an FIR.

 > All individual should own their identity